flexdinesh/all-my-writeups/dev.to/first-open-source-contribution.md

+# How I got started with Open-Source 🎉

+Link - [How I got started with Open-Source 🎉](https://dev.to/flexdinesh/how-i-got-started-with-open-source--882)

 ---
-title: How I got started with Open-Source 🎉
-published: true
-description: A quick-start guide for beginners to get started with Open-Source
-tags: opensource, beginners
----

-Link - [How I got started with Open-Source 🎉](https://dev.to/flexdinesh/how-i-got-started-with-open-source--882)
+## Content

 _TLDR: I started with documentation instead of waiting for some big idea to get started._